athack-ctf/chall2026-terminal-access/README.md

 - **[offline-artifacts/*](offline-artifacts/)**: All files intended to be downloaded by participants (e.g., a flagless version of the running binary executable of a pwn challenge).
-  For large files (exceeding 100 MB), please consult us (Anis and Hugo).
+  For large files (exceeding 100 MB), please consult us (Alin and William).

 ## 4. Solution